Skip to main content

 Track X-RateLimit-Remaining-Requests and X-RateLimit-Remaining-Tokens in every response.
 Slow down proactively when remaining values approach zero instead of waiting for a 429.

-If your workload requires high throughput, consider using a Small tier model like qwen3-4b or llama-3.2-3b which allow up to 500 requests/min.
+If your workload requires high throughput, consider using a Small tier model like llama-3.2-3b which allows up to 500 requests/min.
 Reserve Large tier models for tasks that genuinely require their additional capability.

 For embedding workloads, send multiple texts in a single request using the array input format instead of making individual calls per text.
 This helps you stay within RPM limits.